jaketae/nn-svd/README.md

-## NN SVD
+## NN-SVD

-This repository contains code for NN SVD.
+This repository contains code for NN-SVD.
 This work was completed as part of MATH 232: Advanced Linear Algebra.

 ## Abstract